Posts tagged “splorp”.

 Good news: Grant Hutchinson has posted updates to the Newton Community.

 After some really bad news this past winter, things have been quiet at the Newted Community, a resource and gathering place of MessagePad-minded folks.
-But after moving to Bluehost and setting up a new look and feel thanks to Wordpress, Hutchinson has been quietly making progress on restoring some of Newted’s services.
+But after moving to Bluehost and setting up a new look and feel thanks to WordPress, Hutchinson has been quietly making progress on restoring some of Newted’s services.

 All in the midst of a giant NewtonTalk reboot.